univention/univention-corporate-server/doc/changelog/index.rst

 * ``univention-app configure`` can now be called with ``--set`` being specified multiple times (:uv:bug:`57546`).

-* The appcenter now executes the joinscript and the configure scripts during upgrade in the same order as during the initial installation (:uv:bug:`57544`).
+* The App Center now executes the joinscript and the configure scripts during upgrade in the same order as during the initial installation (:uv:bug:`57544`).